saelyne/MarketSmall/README.md

-# MarketSmall
+# MarketSmall: A Small Market in My Hands

+An opensource project aimed to create a business platform for small-sized businesses.

-How to Run Server:
+How to Run Server (Node.js):
-		npm install && node app.js
+		npm install && node app.js (do not need npm install after first installation)

-add some text
+		Must set up config.json file with appropriate DB information

+Android API Version: 24